HarryJain/CPSC-334/Module2/Task2/README.md

 Like the original game, the objective of this version is to shoot all the segments of the centipede.
 Here, you play as the navy square and aim for the green circles, which move together until divided.
 The obstacles, which have the aforementioned colors, will block movement and shots (which progressively shrink them), while redirecting the centipede segments.
 The game is intended to be played directly from the enclosure, you can also use a keyboard for input if desired, with both control schemes outlined below.
 - Click the yelow button on the enclosure or the touchpad/mouse on the computer while on the main menu to start gameplay.
 - Flip the Centipede "nose" switch or press the *p* key to pause/unpause (up is paused, down is unpaused).
 - Use the joystick or the arrow keys to move the blue square around so that you can shoot the centipede and avoid hitting its segments.
+Note that you can only move in the bottom portion of the screen, where the centipede also stays once it enters.
 - Press the yellow button or the spacebar to shoot lasers at the centipede (can be held for auto-reload).
 - Click the joystick button or the touchpad/mouse to take a capture of your current game state as archival art (copy them from the screenshots folder or change the save location in the code if desired to avoid rewriting).
 - Continue playing until you lose all 3 lives.